 - Try out some extracurricular activities.
 Go to Quad Day and see the range available to you.
 Think about the activities that were most meaningful and enjoyable to you in high school and think about ways to find those sources of satisfaction in college, while giving yourself time to explore new possibiltiies.

 - If your career interests include writing and editing, identify at least one campus or community publication to get involved with.

-- Think about the kind of off-campus experiences you want to have.
-Look into study abroad programs, or Illinois in Washington, and talk to your academic advisor about how you might work a semester elsewhere into your program of study.
+- Consider the kind of off-campus experiences you want to have.
+Look into study abroad programs or Illinois in Washington, and talk to your academic advisor about how you might work a semester elsewhere into your program of study.